Close

 $188.29

-Shop 50 watt fixed RF attenuator on ATO, frequency range from DC to 4GHz, attenuation value 3dB, impedance 50 Ohm, working power 50W at 25℃.
+Shop 50 watt fixed RF attenuator on ATO, frequency range from DC to 4GHz, attenuation value 3dB, impedance 50 Ohm, average input power 50W at 25℃.
 It is an indispensable component in electronic circuits, specifically designed for radio frequency (RF) applications.
 This low cost coaxial attenuator operating within the microwave frequency range, efficiently manage high-power signals without compromising signal integrity.

 SKU: ATO-RFFA-3DB50W